dorgeln/terraform-infrabuilder/README.md

 gh secret set OS_REGION_NAME --body "$OS_REGION_NAME"
 ```

-If you want to use an existing terraform.tfstate file importing can be donw with:
+If you want to use an existing terraform.tfstate file importing can be done with:

 ```
 gh secret set TFSTATE --body "`base64 terraform.tfstate`"